MatthewSterlingFord/umd-embedded-systems/README.md

-CMSC498a Spring 2013: Embedded Systems
+CMSC498a Spring 2013: Embedded Systems at UMD
 ======
 George Pittarelli's workspace